 Carol Moseley-Braun Biography

-Moseley-Braun, a Democrat, served in the Illinois state Senate from 1979-87 and in 1992 was elected to her U.S. Senate seat.
+Moseley-Braun, a Democrat, served in the Illinois state Senate from 1979-87 and in 1992 was elected to her United States Senate seat.
 After serving one term she was defeated by Republican Peter Fitzgerald in 1998.
 She then served as the U.S. ambassador to New Zealand from 1999-2001 under appointment from President Bill Clinton.

-Braun is divorced from Michael Braun (married 1973-86), a white fellow student she met at the University of Chicago; they have one child, also named Michael… The second Black woman to serve in the U.S. Senate was Kamala Harris, who served in the Senate from 2017-2021, then became vice president of the United States.
+Carol Mosely-Braun is divorced from Michael Braun (married 1973-86), a fellow student she met at the University of Chicago; they have one child, also named Michael… The second Black woman to serve in the U.S. Senate was Kamala Harris, who served in the Senate from 2017-2021, then became vice president of the United States.

 4 Good Links

 - Thumbnail bios of Moseley-Braun and all other women senators through the years